andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 In Active Record we might generate the migration file first, then fill in the create statement for a unique index.

-In both cases, we don’t really see the generated SQL DDL command though.

-## Active Record vs. Django ORM
-Between the Ruby on Rails ORM - Active Record, and the Django ORM, there are some interesting similarities and differences.
-As a developer, a lot of time is spent describing the model objects, how they’re related to the database persistence layer, writing data into the database and reading it back out.

 ## Django models
 When querying a model like Book, we’d use `objects`, which returns a QuerySet object with one or more books.